rory81/growing_funds/README.md

 $ heroku git:remote -a <heroku app-name>
 The Heroku app name will be in this case *growing-funds*

-When you push to Heroku at this point it will fail, because two additional files are needed to succesfully deploy to Heroku:
+When you push to Heroku at this point it will fail, because two additional files are needed to successfully deploy to Heroku:
 1. requirements.txt : the requirements text file will contain a list of the application that are required for Heroku to run the application.
 To create this file enter 'pip3 freeze --local>requirements.txt' in the terminal.
 A file is then generated and in the end it contains the underlining content: